Max Slater

 x z v u y id ao

 The first uint contains the x and z positions of the vertex within the chunk, as well as the u and v coordinates for the texture at that vertex.
 Each value is one byte, hence ranges from 0-255.
-This is why chunks in Exile are 31 x 31: all x, z, u, and v positions are divided by eight before projection into the world, meaning that we have a range of 0-31.785 blocks, with the option to place a vertex anywhere on a 1/8th block grid.
+This is why chunks in Exile are 31 x 31: all x, z, u, and v positions are divided by eight before projection into the world, so we have a range of 0-31.785 blocks with the option to place a vertex anywhere on a 1/8th block grid.

 Unfortunately, because faces are represented by four vertices, one at each corner, 32 x 32 chunks would require vertices with position 32 (256), which is out of range.
 This problem can be worked around by representing faces as a single vertex and building out the extent of the face in the geometry shader (which I implemented), but the performance/compactness trade-off was not desirable.